janesmae/ye_olde_janesmae.github.io/pages/bucketlist.md

 1. Learn sign language
 1. Attend the Olympics
 1. Bury a Time Capsule
 1. Make one thousand paper cranes
 1. Drive all of the Pan-American Highway
 1. Compete in a triathlon
 1. Learn Mandarin
+1. Learn wakeboarding
+1. Visit South Africa
+1. Experience zero gravity
+1. Gamble 10 dollars in Las Vegas
+1. Drive a tank
+1. Build and sleep in an igloo
+1. Stand on the Equator
+1. Visit a live volcano
+1. Shower under a waterfall
+1. Meet my favorite actress
+1. Pet a tiger
+1. Set a Guinness world record
+1. Learn to juggle
 1. ...